Welcome to On Second Scoop!

 So, if you are interested in a family friendly review of your latest treat, let me know at secondscoop at gmail.com.
 I can't guarantee a positive review, but it will be honest and complete.
-I'm not going to spruce up my review just so you send me more samples, it's all about analyzing how your product fits into this wonderful freezer aisle of ours.
+I'm not going to embellish my review just so you send me more samples, it's all about analyzing how your product fits into this wonderful freezer aisle of ours.